 2. Parochial institutional habitus in a government-led green technology adoption scheme

 One traditional approach to the study of technology adoption is to understand how, why and at what rate innovative ideas and technologies spread amongst consumers (Rogers, 1962).
 By studying consumers or end-users only, however, the literature has offered far less insight into the role of institutions surrounding such green technology schemes.
 The overall aim of this project investigates the institutional work of government systems in organising the adoption green technology scheme.
-Currently, Mark is supervising one PhD student on this research project and this project is partly funded by the Cambridge Centre for Research and Application, Wolfson College, University of Cambridge.
+Currently, Mark is supervising one PhD student on this research project.

 Mark (re)tweets occasionally, mainly to highlight some interesting research undertaken by academics as well as interesting media snippets/examples about institutional marketing, technology markets and innovation work.

 Research output: Chapter in Book/Report/Conference proceeding › Conference contribution